POSH Compliance in India 2025: Harassment-free Workplace

 Although it is the requirement of law, several issues plague its effective implementation in an organization by the organizations.
 Some of the main issues are as follows:

 POSH compliance ensures that every complaint of sexual harassment is handled sensitively, confidentially, and promptly.
+It provides the following benefits:

-What is the Impact of POSH Compliance on organizational culture?
+Impact of POSH Compliance on organizational culture

 POSH compliance may transform the organizational culture when implemented effectively.
 It would promote an environment in which employees feel respected, valued, and, importantly, empowered enough to raise concerns without fear of judgment or repercussions.
 In addition to enhancing employee satisfaction, it leads to stronger organizational cohesion and success generally.